Murder of Lisa Rene: Trials and execution of Orlando Hall

 Demetrius Hall pleaded guilty to conspiracy to commit kidnapping.
 He faced up to 33 years in prison.
 During sentencing, Demetrius's mother asked Means for leniency, noting her other son, Orlando, was already on death row, and she did not want to lose another son.
 "If you would just have mercy and not take them both away from me, I would appreciate it," Betty Hall said.
 Demetrius received a 25-year sentence and was released from prison on August 2, 2016.

 Steven Beckley pleaded guilty to kidnapping resulting in death.
 Although the charge generally carries a mandatory life sentence, Means had option to impose a lesser sentence due to Beckley's substantial assistance specification.
 Beckley received a 30-year sentence.
-Means reserved his harshest words for him, saying he deserved to be executed and likely would have received a death sentence had he not cooperated and his case had gone to trial.
+Means reserved his harshest words for him, saying he deserved to be executed and likely would have received a death sentence had he not cooperated.
 "Mr. Beckley, I can't imagine any more heinous crime than the one you participated in," he said.

 On November 12, 2019, Beckley was registered as a sex offender.
 He will remain on the sex offender registry until November 12, 2041.
 He was released from prison on April 21, 2020.

 Marvin Holloway, who was present at times and financed the crimes, but did not directly participate in the abuse of Rene, pleaded guilty to being an accessory after the fact to kidnapping and interstate transportation in aid of a racketeering enterprise.
 He received a 15-year sentence.
 He had faced up to 20 years in prison.
 Means told Holloway that while he was the least culpable member of the group, he still could have saved Rene.
-"The hardest part for me to understand the part that our community cannot forgive not completely is the fact that you saw Lisa Rene in that motel room tied up," he said.
+"The hardest part for me to understand, the part that our community cannot forgive, not completely, is the fact that you saw Lisa Rene in that motel room tied up," he said.
 "You saw Lisa Rene sitting there praying for her life.
 You did nothing.
 It's not inappropriate for you to pay a stiff price for so callous an act."